phizzl3/Load-Config/README.md

 Checks to see if a json file exists at json_path, and returns a python data type of the contents read from the json file.
-If the json file doesn't exist, outputs json file using the python data type (json compatible) optionally passed as default_data.
+If the json file doesn't exist, outputs json file using the python data type (json compatible) optionally passed as default_data, then loads from the file.

 Args: